Anomaly of conserved and nonconserved axial charges in Hamiltonian lattice gauge theory: Classical background

 with a uniform electric field $E$.
 With this form of the link variable, single-particle states can be obtained by diagonalizing the Hamiltonian using the Fourier transformation.
 The initial condition is the vacuum with $\langle Q \rangle=\langle Q_5 \rangle=\langle Q_5' \rangle=0$, where negative-energy states are fully occupied and zero-energy states are half occupied.
 The lattice volume is $V=Na=100a$ and the boundary condition is periodic.
 We set $a^2eE=0.1$, so the expected anomalous production rate is approximately $a^2eEN/\pi = 10/\pi \simeq 3.18$ in the continuum limit.

-Figure \ref{figclassical1} presents the time evolution of the axial charges.
+Figure \ref{figclassical} presents the time evolution of the axial charges.
 The axial charges are produced by the electric field in $t>0$.
 Since lattice momentum is periodic, the time evolution is given by a periodic function with a period of $t=4\pi/aeE$.
 The figure displays a half period of the cycle.
 The time region of $t \ll \pi/aeE$ must be used in practice to avoid the lattice artifact.
-Although the global behavior is common in Fig.~\ref{figclassical1}, a closer look reveals differences between the two charges, as seen in Fig.~\ref{figclassical2}.
+Although the global behavior is common in the left panel of Fig.~\ref{figclassical}, a closer look reveals differences between the two charges, as seen in the right panel.

 As for the nonconserved axial charge, the anomalous production rate at $t=0$ is zero,

 as being consistent with the analytical prediction discussed above.
 This consistency can be understood from the explicit form of Eq.~\eqref{eqclassical}, where the limits of $a\to 0$ and $t\to 0$ are equivalent.
 In the region of $a/2 < t \ll \pi/aeE$, the production rate approximately takes the expected value $\partial_t \langle Q'_5\rangle \simeq 10/\pi$, but the actual time evolution is contaminated by a small oscillation.
 Such oscillatory behavior is a typical feature of the nonconserved axial charge \cite{Hayata:2023skf}.
 To extract the correct production rate, it is necessary to simulate long time evolution and to average over a long time period.
 This would make the nonconserved axial charge impractical for numerical studies.